 Once the City and Port of Oakland have enacted the policy and regulatory planning actions described under Section 7.3 above, the City's ability to further implement this Specific Plan shifts into a partnership role with private development interests.
-A strong and effective public/private partnership is essential to further implementing this Plan's expectations of new sports venues for the City's current professional sports franchises, as well as all of the accompanying development envisioned under the Coliseum City Master Plan.
+A strong and effective public/private partnership is essential to further implementing this Plan's expectations of new development envisioned under the Coliseum City Master Plan.
 The subsequent steps associated with this public/private partnership are summarized and described below.
 For the most part, these subsequent agreements, approvals and permits must be sought by private development interests, with the City potentially serving as co-applicant in certain cases.